 Molecular Functions

-Methodology Developments of Solid State NMR for Biomolecules NISHIMURA, Katsuyuki (Associate Professor)
+Methodology Developments of Solid State NMR for Biomolecules

+NISHIMURA, Katsuyuki (Associate Professor)

+mail:nishimur@ims.ac.jp

 Atomic nuclei of molecules have nuclear spin, which placed in magnetic field behave as small magnet, and it is possible to control those behaviors by applying electromagnetic waves at suitable frequency.
 This technique is referred to as nuclear magnetic resonance (NMR), and it enables to determine interatomic distances and interbond angles accurately without damage of molecules.
 Many of important biomolecules such as membrane proteins, and advanced materials are insoluble and functional at amorphous state.
 Thus solid state NMR is essential for the characterization of those molecules.
 We are mainly working on the methodology and hardware developments for solid state NMR and its applications.

+Bol District to the last of th

 (Left) The developed solid state NMR probe and 2D NMR spectrum.
 (Right) Dynamics of peripheral membrane protein bound to lipid bilayers.

+Molecular Nanoscience